04 Feb Ushuaia and Tierra del Fuego National Park: My First Discovery of Patagonia Wilderness

 Like anything else in Patagonia Argentina, these tours are pricey and crowded; therefore, unless you have a substantial budget, you may want to save money for more unique excursions like the boat trip to the Upsala and Spegazzini glaciers, near the awe-inspiring Perito Moreno.

-To enjoy the wild landscapes surrounding Ushuaia and beat the crowd, I decided to go hiking in the Tierra del Fuego National Park.
-Having trekked the Andes in Peru a few years ago, I was curious to see how the southern end of the mountain range would like.
+To enjoy the wild landscapes surrounding Ushuaia and beat the crowds, I decided to go hiking in the Tierra del Fuego National Park.
+Having trekked the Andes in Peru a few years ago, I was curious to see how the southern end of the mountain range would be like.

 Tierra del Fuego National Park

-The 8 km Coastal Path (Senda Costera) is a favorite and with a reason.
+I decided to walk the 8 km Coastal Path (Senda Costera) and soon found out that it’s a favorite for a good reason.

 The trail connecting Ensenada Bay to Lapataya Bay offers magnificent views of the Beagle Channel and the surrounding high peaks.
 Small coves, lenga beech trees bent by the strong wind, vast plains created by the glacial erosion, clouds running fast across the deep blue sky: Tierra del Fuego National Park is beautiful and a must-see in Ushuaia.